Where Do Register Django Blocks

 Wiring up the views

 Let'southward add the final code to serve up our templates.
-We need to edit djangotemplates/example/views.py for this.
+We need to edit djangotemplates/example/views.py

 # djangotemplates/example/views.py from django.shortcuts import render from django.views.generic import TemplateView # Import TemplateView # Add the 2 views nosotros accept been talking about all this time :) course HomePageView (TemplateView) : template_name = "index.html" class AboutPageView (TemplateView) : template_name = "virtually.html"